auberginehill/toss-a-coin/README.md

                 </ol>
             </ol>
             <p>Despite Macrobius, too, says that Ianus was the first who impressed upon copper coins anything, the first figures may actually have been that of sheep and oxen by the legendary sixth king of Rome, Servius Tullius (578—535 BC) who in reality might also have been the first to have an impress made upon copper coins.[17]</p>
             <p>Before Servius Tullius' time, according Τιμαῖος (c.
 350–260 BC, a.k.a.
 Timaios a.k.a.
 Timaeus of Taormina a.k.a.
-Tauromenium a.k.a. Ταυρομένιον, who wrote 'The Histories' containing the history of Greece from its earliest days untill the first Punic war and was according to Πολύβιος (c.
+Tauromenium a.k.a. Ταυρομένιον, who wrote '<i>The Histories</i>' containing the history of Greece from its earliest days untill the first Punic war and was according to Πολύβιος (c.
 200–118 BC, a.k.a.
 Polybius) popularly regarded as 'the first historian of Rome'), at Rome the raw metal only was used.
 [18] The form of a sheep was widely believed to be the first figure impressed upon money, and to this fact it was said it owes its name, 'pecunia.'[19]</p>
             <p>Silver was not impressed with a mark until the year of the City 485 (269 BC), the year of the consulship of Q. Ogulnius Gallus and C. Fabius Pictor and five years before the First Punic War (264—241 BC), at which time it was ordained that the value of the currency should follow along similar lines to what is being depicted below: [20]</p>
             <ol>
                 <h4>Values in 269 BC:</h4>